The Snow Spider: Behind the Scenes

 Gwydion, legendary Welsh magician

-Initially, we experimented with AI-generated hand-painted frames based off a 3D model of a character.
-We would create and pose the model, render out a camera movement and paint over a single frame in ProCreate.
+Initially, we experimented with computer-generated hand-painted frames based off a 3D model of a character.
+We would create and pose the model, render out a camera movement and paint over a single frame in Procreate.
 We would then use 2D motion capture software EbSynth to take that one painted frame and apply it to the rest of the model.
 After a few, er, wonky-looking trials, we decided that it would be preferable to use a traditional approach of texture-projecting onto 3D models, and using 2.5D layers to give the paintings depth.

 This… did not work as well as we wanted it to